Olympic Games Paris 2024 Other Sports

 Apart from branding rights, the partnership entails the two parties working together on co-branded marketing initiatives.
 Air Liquide is also to supply “hydrogen of renewable origin” to some of the vehicles of the official Paris 2024 fleet to promote usage of sustainable energy.

-airweave is a Japanese total sleep solutions provider, manufacturing a wide variety of products – ranging from mattresses to pillowcases – to provide optimum environments for comfort sleeping.
-It was announced as an Official Partner of the Games in April 2016 in the “Beds and Bedding” category.
+airweave was announced as an Official Partner of the Games in April 2016 in the “Beds and Bedding” category.
 Before that, airweave became an Official Partner of the Japanese Olympic Committee in 2013 and provide bespoke portable sleeping products to the Japan Olympic Team athletes at the at the 2014 Sochi Winter Olympic Games.

 Arena Group

-A specialist in temporary infrastructure operating across the US, Asia, Europe, and the Middle East, with its global office situated in Dubai, Arena Group was the official temporary infrastructure provider of Paris 2024 in July 2023.
+A specialist in temporary infrastructure operating across the US, Asia, Europe, and the Middle East, with its global office situated in Dubai, Arena Group was announced as the official temporary infrastructure provider of Paris 2024 in July 2023.

 Apart from branding rights, the partnership entails Arena creating temporary infrastructure for the Games across multiple venues in Paris while heavily employing sustainable resources.